1979 NFL season: Television

 This was the second year under the league's four-year broadcast contracts with ABC, CBS, and NBC to televise Monday Night Football, the NFC package, and the AFC package, respectively.

 Fran Tarkenton began serving as a fill-in color commentator for ABC, while Bryant Gumbel became the sole host of NBC's pregame show NFL '79.

 Dick Enberg and Merlin Olsen replaced Curt Gowdy and John Brodie as NBC's lead commentary team.
 Rather than demote Gowdy, NBC traded him away to CBS for Don Criqui.
 With Pat Summerall and Tom Brookshier remaining as CBS' lead commentary team, and Vin Scully and George Allen as the #2 team, Gowdy was paired with Hank Stram as the network's #3 team.

-Deaths

-February

-February 26- Urban Henry, Age 43, Defensive Tackle for the Los Angeles Rams in 1961, the Green Bay Packers in 1963, and Pittsburgh Steelers in 1964.

-March

-March 10- Beattie Feathers, age 69, Running Back for the Chicago Bears from 1934-1937, Brooklyn Dodgers from 1938-1939, and Green Bay Packers in 1940.
-First player in NFL history to rush for over 1,000 yards in a season (1,004)in 1934.
+Criqui and Brodie formed NBC's new #2 team.